< Back to results

 Over this three-year full-time program, you’ll complete a total of 144 units of credit (UOC).
 This includes core courses (126 UOC), prescribed electives (6 UOC) and general education courses (12 UOC).

-You will spend half the program studying academic courses at our Kensington Campus and the other half completing flying theory and flight training at our Flying Operations Unit (FOU).
+You'll spend half the program studying academic courses at our Kensington Campus and the other half at our Flying Operations Unit (FOU) where you'll learn to fly under the guidance of aviation experts.

 The academic program includes courses in commercial aircraft knowledge, aviation transport economics and flight planning.
 In addition to theoretical studies, you will have up to 200 hours of flight training and approximately 30 hours of simulator training.
-You will also have the option to utilise 6 UOC towards a work placement through the UNSW Work Integrated Learning program, giving you first-hand experience with industry partners.
+You can put 6 UOC towards a work placement through the UNSW Work Integrated Learning program, giving you first-hand experience with industry partners.

 Full program structure